 Free two-hour street parking is available on Ohio Boulevard and Wabash Avenue.
-Validated parking for Museum visitors is available in the Skygarden parking garage, located just west of the Museum at 662 Ohio Street.
-Ask at the Museum’s Welcome Desk for your validated parking pass when you visit the Swope.
+Free parking for Museum Members in the Skygarden parking garage during Museum hours, located just west of the Museum at 662 Ohio Street.
+Members, make sure to stop at the Museum’s Welcome Desk and show your membership card for your validated parking pass when you visit the Swope.

 Tips for Visiting the Swope

 While we encourage you to engage with the art in the Swope, please avoid touching any artworks.
 Paintings and other works of art are fragile and the natural oils on your skin could damage the surface.

 Please check any backpacks, large bags, umbrellas, or other articles at our Welcome Desk.
 Coat racks are located near the restrooms.
 Please note: The Museum bans weapons of any type on the premises.

 See a work of art on display that you love?
 Sketching with pencils is always encouraged.
 Handheld still photography is allowed in most areas of the Museum, except in certain temporary exhibitions.
 See below for the complete photography and sketching policies.
 Postcards and catalogues featuring selected artworks are available for sale at the Welcome Desk.

 Enjoy food and drinks in Downtown Terre Haute

 A delicious assortment of food, desserts, coffee, and other items is available in nearby restaurants in Downtown Terre Haute, but please do not bring any food or drink into the Museum.
 For a list of nearby restaurants, please ask at the Welcome Desk.

 We encourage art lovers of all ages to visit the Swope, but children under 12 should be accompanied by an adult.
 Resources for enjoying art with young children are available at the Welcome Desk.